sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 }
 ```

 Unless otherwise stated, all benchmarks are run on an Intel Xeon Platinum 8481C 2.70GHz CPU.
 This is a `c3-highcpu-44` GCE VM.
+The code in this blog post can all be found in runnable form [here](https://github.com/camdencheek/simd_blog).

 ## Loop unrolling